Skip to content

 Args:

-args (str | literal): Two strings to compute the Hamming distance between.
+args (str | Column | Func | literal): Two strings to compute

-If a Literal is provided, it is assumed to be a string literal.
+If a literal is provided, it is assumed to be a string literal.

 Returns:

-Func: A Func object that represents the Hamming distance function.
+Func: A `Func` object that represents the Hamming distance function.

 Example: